Acne Treatments at Simple Online Doctor

 This medicine is known to cause birth defects and as such, contraceptive methods must be used one month before starting, during and one month after the drug is ceased.

-Doctors are required to closely evaluate the risk vs. benefits of this treatment and suitability for each patient.
+Doctors are required to closely evaluate the risk vs. benefits of this treatment and its suitability for each patient.
 Monitoring of side effects should be undertaken by the treating GP or dermatologist.

 Side effects may commonly include dryness of the lips, mouth, nose, eyes, and skin, fragile skin, changes to the colour of the skin, increased susceptibility to sunburn, and hair growth.